Clad3815/adventure-game-ai/README.md

 npm install
 ```

+3. Make sure you have [ai-function-helper](https://github.com/Clad3815/ai-function-helper/) installed and configured with your OpenAI API key.

-3. Edit the `game.js` file to change the [ai-function-helper](https://github.com/Clad3815/ai-function-helper/) path
+4. Edit the `game.js` file to change the [ai-function-helper](https://github.com/Clad3815/ai-function-helper/) path

-4. Run the game:
+5. Run the game:

 ```bash
 node game.js
 ```

-4. Make sure you have [ai-function-helper](https://github.com/Clad3815/ai-function-helper/) installed and configured with your OpenAI API key.

 ## Usage